MJKWoolnough/errors/README.md

 --
     import "vimagination.zapto.org/errors"

-Package errors is a simple package with a few error related types
+Package errors is a simple package with a few error related types.

 ## Usage